Houston couple stranded in Mexico after testing positive for COVID-19

 Airlines are ordered to stop passengers from boarding if they don't have proof of a negative test.

-"Testing does not eliminate all risk," CDC Director Robert R. Redfield said in a statement.
+"Testing does not eliminate all risk," then-CDC Director Robert R. Redfield said last year in a statement.
 "But when combined with a period of staying at home and everyday precautions like wearing masks and social distancing, it can make travel safer, healthier, and more responsible by reducing spread on planes, in airports, and at destinations."

 The Associated Press contributed the this report.